About this pest

 Pigs make grunting sounds.
 They also make loud squealing sounds when alarmed or when two boars are fighting.
 Fighting boars can sometimes be heard from a long way off, particularly in areas where the sound is carried across water e.g. around lakes edges or in locations like the Marlborough Sounds.

 Feral pig hair is longer and coarser than that of domestic pigs.
 Places where traces might be found include: on trees where a pig has been rubbing its rump; where pigs have forced their way under fences; or embedded in the mud where a pig has been wallowing.
 Black is the most common colour, but other colour variations include rusty red to ginger, brown with black spots, brown and white, white with or without a black stripe, grey and smoky blue (the latter colour is common in North Canterbury).

 Pigs' teeth are adapted to enable them to eat their omniverous diet (both plants and animals).
 They have six incisor teeth at the front of the top and the bottom jaw and a single canine tooth on each side behind the incisors, top and bottom.
 The bottom canines form a tusk on each side, which grows continuously and is kept sharp with friction against the upper teeth.
 Further back, behind the canines, are the premolars and molars, used for crushing and grinding food.

-Little information is available about identifying pig bite marks but see page 24 of the Landcare Research identification guide.
+Little information is available about identifying pig bite marks but see the Landcare Research identification guide, page 58.